dibyajyoti0750/WanderLust/Rebuild It/step5.md

 Even though client-side validation prevents incorrect data from being entered through the frontend, **it is not enough** because:

 1. **Users can bypass client-side validation** using tools like Postman or Hoppscotch.
-2. **Direct API requests can still send incorrect data** to `/listings` using methods like POST, GET, or PUT.
+2. **Direct API requests can still send incorrect data** to `/listings` using methods like POST, PATCH, or PUT.

 ### **Solution: Implement Server-Side Validation**